SciTools/iris/docs/iris/src/userguide/merge_and_concat.rst

-To demonstrate the differences between :meth:`~iris.cube.CubeList.concatenate` and :meth:`~iris.cube.CubeList.concatenate_cube`, let's return to our three cubes from the earlier merge example.
+To demonstrate the differences between :meth:`~iris.cube.CubeList.concatenate` and :meth:`~iris.cube.CubeList.concatenate_cube`, let's return to our three cubes from the earlier concatenate example.

 For the purposes of this example we'll add a *History* attribute to the first cube's :data:`~iris.cube.Cube.attributes` dictionary.